flyemsafe/my-satellite-post-config/README.md

 ## Recent Updates

-- rhel7_content should work as expected when executed as `populate_satellite.sh rhel7_content`
+- rhel7_content should work as expected when executed as `populate_satellite.sh rhel7_content
+- ansible_content: creates a CV for Ansible Engine, no actiavation keys
+- rhv4u2_content: creates a content for with all RHV repo sets

 ## Usage